outaagunga/documentation/moringa-AI-for-Developers.md

 ---

 ### Prompt: Code Quality Improvements
 `I'm a junior developer working with [language].
-Could you review this code for quality improvements:
+Could you review this [logic/ code] for quality improvements:
 [paste code]

 Please: